particle-iot/docs/src/content/reference/datasheets/accessories/debugger.md

 The Particle Debugger is deprecated.
 {{box op="end"}}

+In many cases you may be able to use [USB serial debugging](/firmware/best-practices/usb-serial/) instead of the hardware debugger.

 The Particle Debugger is no longer sold, however you can use a generic CMSIS/DAP debugger available on Amazon, eBay, or AliExpress.

 - Get one that has support for drag-and-drop mode.